ScottLogic/blog/_posts/2017-11-01-webpack-source-map-options-quick-guide.md

 title: Quick guide to webpack source map options
 date: 2017-11-01 00:00:00 Z
 categories:
-- rwilliams
 - Tech
 author: rwilliams
 layout: default_post
 summary: A quick guide to the available source map options in webpack, and the considerations for choosing one in different scenarios.
 ---

 The webpack `devtool` configuration option controls source map generation.
 It has many options, and there are a few things to consider when choosing which one to use in different scenarios.
 This quick guide introduces the feature/performance differences between each one, and what to consider when choosing.